Getting an Oregon Expungement is Now Easier

 Finally, the new law expands eligibility even further by removing the petition’s filing fee.
 In the past, any petition filed for a set-aside was required to be filed with a $281 fee.
 Now, the law explicitly states that no filing fee is required, opening the door to those who may not have the means to pay such a substantial fee.

 Take our free and confidential eligibility test to see if you qualify.
-Contact us today to learn more about the expungement and set-aside process in Oregon.
+Contact us today to learn more about the Oregon expungement and set-aside process.